ThePerfectComputer/FastWaveBackend/README.md

    repository) handling which GTKWave doesn't have.

-   I noticed that when running FastWave in the VsCode terminal as opposed to the MacOS system terminal or the Lapce terminal.
+   I noticed that when running FastWave in the VsCode terminal as opposed to the MacOS system terminal or the Lapce terminal, FastWave is notably slower.

 # Current Limitations